nsmryan/zig_state_transitions/README.md

 after bind is called, or other such invariants.

-I attempted this four times, and I will write up each attempt briefly for future reference.
+I attempted this five times, and I will write up each attempt briefly for future reference.